 Industrious people with a strong work ethic are part of the history of Apple Valley.
 Farming, fruit trees and, of course, apple orchards sprung up during the 1920s.
-The mining industry began operation in the area at the turn of the century and continues today.
+The mining industry began operating in the area at the turn of the century and continues today.
 Cement and limestone are the main materials supplied by local mining operations surrounding Apple Valley.

 Today, Apple Valley is virtually an untapped market for service and industry.
 Apple Valley offers both established and new businesses an unequaled climate for success.
 Start-up and operating costs for new and expanding businesses are among the lowest in Southern California.
 Premium land sites, affordably priced land and a growing labor force of both skilled workers and professionals makes Apple Valley the perfect location for companies.